Can Smoking Weed Cause Acne Or Treat It?

 - Smoking Weed Increases Oxidative Stress: We know that smoking cigarettes increases free oxygen radicals that cause oxidative stress (9).
 Scientists say that smoking marijuana can also cause oxidative stress too, unless a filter is used to filter out the particulate matter (10).

-There is no direct evidence linking oxidative stress caused by smoking weed and acne.
+There is no direct evidence linking oxidative stress caused by smoking weed to acne.
 However, scientific evidence does show a direct relation between smoking and acne (11).

 Can Smoking Weed Cure Acne?

 Scientific evidence shows that weed can reduce inflammation.
-Topically applied phytocannabinoids decrease production of sebum, inhibit the proliferation of sebocytes (sebum-producing skin cells), and may reduce the expression of pro-inflammatory molecules that cause inflammatory skin conditions (12).
+Topically applied phytocannabinoidsi X Bioactive compounds naturally occurring in plants, flowers, and fungi that can help with various ailments. decrease production of sebum, inhibit the proliferation of sebocytes (sebum-producing skin cells), and may reduce the expression of pro-inflammatory molecules that cause inflammatory skin conditions (12).

-Another paper published in the Journal of Dermatological Treatment showed that cannabinoids in marijuana have anti-inflammatory, anti-aging, antipruritic, and anti-malignancy properties.
-These properties are effective in decreasing severity of acne, psoriasis, and atopic dermatitis (13).
+Another paper published in the Journal of Dermatological Treatment showed that cannabinoids in marijuana have anti-inflammatory, anti-aging, antipruritic, and anti-malignancyi XA crucial term in anti-cancer drug design, it connotes the ability of a substance to prevent or treat cancerous diseases. properties.
+These properties are effective in decreasing the severity of acne, psoriasis, and atopic dermatitis (13).

 But should you still want to treat your acne breakouts, we have a few tips/methods you may follow.

 - See A Dermatologist: Immediately talk to a dermatologist if you see your skin breaking out.
 Acne can be caused due to many factors, including hormonal fluctuations, pregnancy, and a poor diet and lifestyle.
-An expert would be able to find its root cause.
+An expert would be able advice accordingly.

 - Wash Your Face: Keep your skin clean if you have acne.
 Use a medicated or dermatologist-recommended gentle cleanser with salicylic acid twice a day to eliminate the acne-causing bacteria.